Anandi Gopal Joshi: In the United States

 Anandibai Joshee graduated from Woman's Medical College of Pennsylvania (WMCP) in 1886.
 Seen here with Kei Okami (center) and Sabat Islambooly (right).
 All three completed their medical studies and each of them was among the first women from their respective countries to obtain a degree in Western medicine.

 Anandibai travelled to New York from Kolkata (Calcutta) by ship, chaperoned by two female English missionary acquaintances of the Thorborns.
-They helped her arrange her travel and ensoured she would have appropriate chaperones with her for the journey.
+They helped her arrange her travel and ensured she would have appropriate chaperones with her for the journey.
 The Viceroy of India had contributed a total of 200 rupees to fund her education.
 In New York, Theodicia Carpenter, her American host, received her in June 1883.
-Anandibai wrote to the Woman's Medical College of Pennsylvania in Philadelphia, asking to be admitted to their medical program, which was the second women's medical program in the world.
+Anandibai wrote to the Woman's Medical College of Pennsylvania in Philadelphia, which was the second women's medical program in the world.
+She asked to be admitted to the school, indicating that she wanted to earn a medical degree because her "poor suffering country women...would rather die...than accept [medical aid] at the hands of a male physician”.
 Rachel Bodley, the dean of the college, enrolled her.

 Anandibai began her medical training at age 19, making her one of the first Indian women to formally train in Western medicine.
+While studying in the United States, Anandibai faced many challenges adjusting to life abroad.
+She struggled with the cold climate, different food, and being far away from home.
+Even while studying Western medicine, she continued following many Hindu traditions.
+Researchers later described this balance between traditional Indian beliefs and Western education as an important part of her identity.
+Modern scholars have described Anandibai's journey to America an important moment in the history of women in medicine.
+At a time when very few Indian women were able to travel abroad for education, her decision to study medicine in the United States inspired many generations of women.
 Recent scholarship have studied the letters she wrote to India while studying in America.
-In her letters, she struggled with embracing the Wester education versus maintaining her Hindu identity.
+In her letters, she struggled with embracing the Western education versus maintaining her Hindu identity.
 Joshi remained committed to her Hindu traditions and values, choosing not to fully adopt Western customs despite societal pressure.

 In America, her health worsened because of the cold weather and unfamiliar diet.
 She contracted tuberculosis.
 Nevertheless, she graduated with her medical degree on 11 March 1886 at twenty-one years old.
 Pandita Ramabai also came as a guest of honor.
 The topic of her thesis was "Obstetrics among the Aryan Hindus."
 The thesis incorporated references from classic Ayurvedic texts and American medical textbooks, showing her effort to bridge Indian and Western medical knowledge.
 Her achievement caught international attention, and even Queen Victoria sent Anandibai a congratulatory message on her graduation.